-Some of our best attended workshops were about best practices for maintaining a clean answer library, training your team, how to use export templates, and collaborating on projects, among many more.
+Some of our best attended workshops were about best practices for maintaining a clean Content Library, training your team, how to use export templates, and collaborating on projects, among many more.

 In New York, we were lucky to have a customer run one of the breakout sessions to talk about his success with implementing RFPIO in an enterprise setting.
 Gavin O’Donoghue was one of our first power users, as the global RFP manager at Cision, formerly PR Newswire.
 The organization’s growth since the acquisition presents its own challenges, which is a familiar scenario for many of our enterprise clients, and Gavin was able to offer some unique insight.

 “What did you like about the RFPIO User Conference?”

 We couldn’t have asked for better turnout, more beautiful weather, or lively and energetic locations for these events.
 And we definitely couldn’t have done it without the hard work of our marketing, customer success, and executive teams.

 In discussions with various clients throughout the day, we heard over and over how much our customer success team has made people feel like they are consistently being heard, and how impressed they were that their product suggestions were often added to the solution―many times just shortly after they’d given their feedback.